 Opening our doors in 2007, we began our work to meet the growing need for speech therapy in the Charlotte area.
 Our founder, Leslie Giambrone, had worked solo since 2003 but saw she could help more infants, children, and adults by adding new therapists to the practice and building a team.

 Leslie has over 23 years of experience as a Speech-Language Pathologist.
 She has traveled throughout Asia, Africa, and the Middle East with Operation Smile to help children and adults with cleft lip and/or cleft palate.
 Currently, she is on a Charlotte cleft palate team under the direction of Dr. Kapitan at Carolinas Center for Oral and Facial Surgery.
 Born with Tongue Tie herself and then having her son born with the same condition inspired Leslie to take the TOTS class to help others.
 Because of this specialized training, she can assess whether someone is a candidate for a procedure to improve feeding.

 We equip our therapists with the training, mentorship, and continuing education opportunities to ensure we’re providing the best evaluation, diagnosis, and treatment possible.
 Because we have an extensive knowledge base, we can take on more complex cases and help those who may need higher levels of care.
 Making a difference is what drives us every day.

 Owner and Founder

-Leslie is the owner and founder of Speak To Me and helps infants, children, and adults improve their communication and feeding skills.
+Leslie is the owner and founder of Speak To Me and helps infants, children, and adults improve their communication and feeding skills for over 25 years.

 She has a Bachelor of Arts in Communication Disorders from North Carolina State University and a Master’s degree in Speech-Language Pathology from North Carolina Central University.
 She is a member of the American Speech and Hearing Association (ASHA) with a Certificate of Clinical Competency in Speech Pathology and licensed by the North Carolina Board of Examiners in Speech-Language Pathology.